Players counter with 70-game season, 10 more than MLB

-NEW YORK (AP) — Baseball players proposed a 70-game regular-season schedule Thursday, leaving them and management 10 games and about $275 million apart on plans to start the coronavirus-delayed season.
+NEW YORK (AP) — Baseball players proposed a 70-game regular-season schedule Thursday, leaving the union and management 10 games and about $275 million apart on plans to start the coronavirus-delayed season.

 As part of the union proposal, players would wear advertisement patches on their uniforms during all games for the first time in major league history.

+While the gap has narrowed, both sides remain opposed to additional concessions and the path toward an agreement remains uncertain and difficult.

+“We delivered to Major League Baseball today a counter-proposal based on a 70-game regular season which, among a number of issues, includes expanded playoffs for both 2020 and 2021,” union head Tony Clark said in a statement.
+“We believe this offer represents the basis for an agreement on resumption of play.”

-After baseball Commissioner Rob Manfred met with players’ association head Tony Clark in Arizona, MLB said Wednesday that there was a framework for the season, but the union said only that there was no agreement.
-That proposal included a 60-game regular-season schedule that would have $1.48 billion in salaries plus a $25 million players’ postseason pool, people familiar with that proposal told The Associated Press.
+After baseball Commissioner Rob Manfred met with Clark in Arizona, MLB said Wednesday that there was a framework for the season.
+That plan included a 60-game regular-season schedule that would have $1.48 billion in salaries plus a $25 million players’ postseason pool, people familiar with that proposal told The Associated Press.

+“In my discussions with Rob in Arizona we explored a potential pro rata framework, but I made clear repeatedly in that meeting and after it that there were a number of significant issues with what he proposed, in particular the number of games,” Clark said.
+“It is unequivocally false to suggest that any tentative agreement or other agreement was reached in that meeting.
+In fact, in conversations within the last 24 hours, Rob invited a counter-proposal for more games that he would take back to the owners.
+We submitted that counter-proposal today.”

-The union proposal would have $1.73 billion in salaries, plus a $50 million postseason pool, people with knowledge of that plan said.
+The union proposal would have $1.73 billion in salaries, plus a $50 million postseason pool, people familiar with that plan said.

 The people spoke on condition of anonymity because no announcements of the details were made.